 Medical (Veterinary) Care

 Just like when we visit the hospital or dentist, for many animals, a visit to a veterinary clinic can sometimes be a little bit scary.
 Regardless of how enjoyable or not the experience is, animals should visit a veterinarian at least once a year for a health check-up and vaccinations against a range of infectious diseases.
-Ensuring your pet receives preventative medical care is part of being a responsible animal guardian.
+Ensuring your companion (pet) receives preventative medical care is part of being a responsible animal guardian.

 If animals show any signs of pain, injury or ill health, it is important they receive veterinary care immediately.
 An indication that an animal may be ill could include:

-Vets can also advise on how to rid animals of fleas and worms.
+Vets can also advise on how to prevent and rid animals of fleas and worms.
 Fleas are small, biting, blood sucking insects that cause animals to scratch.
-If they are not removed, the animals may suffer an irritating skin condition.
+If they are not removed, the animals may suffer from an irritating skin condition.
 Very young animals such as puppies and kittens, and elderly pets can become anemic and even die from flea infestations that are left untreated.

 All animals should be able to express their normal behaviours.
 A normal behaviour is the way an animal acts in their natural environment.
-Enough space, proper shelter and housing, as well as company of the animals own kind encourages the expression of normal behaviours.
+Enough space, proper shelter and housing, as well as company of the animals' own kind encourages the expression of normal behaviours.

 Exercise keeps animals healthy and alert, just like it does for you.
 Blood flow is increased during exercise, clearing arteries and veins and transporting oxygen and nutrients around the body.